WISPO-POP/PowerPlots.jl/example_plots/docs.md

 )
 ```

- A user can overide these defults by creating a dictionary of values to override the default.
+ A user can override these defaults by creating a dictionary of values to override the default.

  ```julia
  mp = Dict{String, Any}(